quantumlib/qsim/docs/install_qsimcirq.md

 ## Linux installation

-We provide `qsimcirq` Python wheels on 64-bit `x86` and architectures with `Python 3.{10,11,12,13}`.
+We provide `qsimcirq` Python wheels on 64-bit `x86` architectures with `Python 3.{10,11,12,13}`.
 The installation process will automatically check for CUDA and GPUs on your computer if they exist and attempt to build a version of qsim that can make use of the GPU(s).
 (Note that this is presently an